julien123123/pico-epaper/README.md

 5. line(x1, y1, x2, y2, c=black)
 6. rect(x, y, w, h, c=black, f=False)
 7. ellipse(x, y, xr, yr, c=black, f=False, m=15)
-- 'm' parameter lets you specify which quarter you want to be shown in binary.
+- `m` parameter lets you specify which quarter you want to be shown in binary.
 A full circle is 15 because 15 = 0b1111
 8. poly(x, y, coords, c=black, f=False)
 - not implemented yet
 9. text(text, font, x, y, c=black, spacing = False, fixed_width = False, invert = True)
-- 'text()' uses [font_to_py.py fonts from Peter Hinch's library on GitHub](https://github.com/peterhinch/micropython-font-to-py/tree/master) I did not include default fonts because I didn't want to deal with de licenses.
+- `text()` uses [font_to_py.py fonts from Peter Hinch's library on GitHub](https://github.com/peterhinch/micropython-font-to-py/tree/master) I did not include default fonts because I didn't want to deal with de licenses.
-- 'spacing' parameter is for specifying spaces between characters.
+- `spacing` parameter is for specifying spaces between characters.
-- 'fixed_width' is used if you want all characters to occupy the same amount of space.
+- `fixed_width` is used if you want all characters to occupy the same amount of space.
 It can be easy if you need to do partial updates, and you will only have to change one character in a string like in a clock.

 > [!TIP]
 > For faster rendering time, you can pre-invert the colour of your fonts, and pre-invert the bytes if your font is vertical.

 10. blit(fbuf, x, y, key=-1, palette=None, ram=RAM_RBW)
-- 'blit' will just send a pre-rendered buffer directly to the display
+- `blit` will just send a pre-rendered buffer directly to the display
 - This is the method you want to use if you need to use 'framebuf.Framebuffer'.
 You can create a FrameBuffer object, send it with blit, and use the 'show()' method to display it.

-'diff' parameter: you can use this parameter along with those methods to send the drawn object directly to the red ram of the display.
+`diff` parameter: you can use this parameter along with those methods to send the drawn object directly to the red ram of the display.
 In partial mode with BW2B, the black drawings sent to the red buffer that are white in bw ram will turn white after show().
 If you activate ping pong mode, drawings where diff=True will update the buffer part by part saved in red ram.
 Upon show(), the buffer in the red ram will be shown, and the one that was in bw ram will go in the red ram to be